William Optics FLT-123 ( APM LZOS

 remarkably well.
 It will take high powers as well as a premium F8 triplet like

-an LZOS 100/800 or a TSA-102.
-The F6 lens reveals just a trace more chromatic aberration
+The F6 lens reveals just a trace more

-on Venus than an LZOS 100/800, but normally it’s false-colour-free.
-Its field
+chromatic aberration on Venus than an LZOS 100/800, but normally it’s

-is not as flat as a TV NP 127’s, but it is sharper at high power and
+false-colour-free.
+Its field is not as flat as a TV NP 127’s, but it is sharper

-considerably more compact too.
-It is larger of aperture than the AP Traveler
+at high power and considerably more compact too.
+It is larger of aperture than

+slower to cool.
 You can’t (quite) have it all.

-Build quality of the tube and rings is
+Build quality of the William Optics tube

-just the best around.
-The William Optics tube is thoughtfully constructed to
+around.
+The WO tube is thoughtfully constructed to give plenty of in-focus for

-ultra-high power planetary viewing to effortless deep sky imaging.
+planetary viewing to effortless deep sky imaging.

 The LZOS 123/738 is another very fine